Yes! Everyone can help themselves with money by creating and sticking to a budget.

 - Culture and education

-You get to decide the ratio between categories, but you need to keep within your income or money.
+You can decide the ratio between categories but must keep within your income or money.

 You track this process with a couple of notebooks